quentinsf/vboxutils/README.md

 will output the bits of `route.csv` which start more than 300m from the Kirby Corner roundabout and will finish 300m from Coventry Cathedral.
 It will save it to `trimmed.csv` If you have matplotlib installed, add `--graph` to see the effect.

+If a start or end point is not specified, the beginning or end of the file will be used.
+But if they *are* specified and the track does not pass through them, `vboxtrim` will exit with an error unless the -k option is specified.

 Since we expect to do most manipulations with these CSV files, it's useful to have a way to view the results on a map.
 Google Earth and many other systems can view GPX files, which you can create from a CSV with `vboxcsv2gpx`:

     vboxcsv2gpx -o trimmed.gpx trimmed.csv